derekbsnider/WSLTux/README.md

 # WSLTux

-This is a Windows 10/11 system tray app to monitor and control your Windows Subsystem for Linux distributions
+This is a Windows 10/11 system tray app to monitor and control your Windows Subsystem for Linux distributions.
+It gives a visual indication that a WSL distribution is active (or that none are active).

 Usage:
 - run the app, click on a distribution you want to run, and click Start